-This rule is established by authority conferred upon the Ohio board of regents in section 3345.51 division (B) of the Ohio Revised Code upon consultation with the department of administrative services and representatives of institutions of higher education.
-This rule shall only apply to capital projects exceeding four million dollars in state capital appropriations dollars which are locally administered pursuant to R.C.
-123.17 and R.C.
-4115.51.
+This rule is established by authority conferred upon the chancellor of the Ohio board of regents in division (B) of section 3345.51 of the Revised Code upon consultation with the department of administrative services and representatives of institutions of higher education.
+This rule shall only apply to capital projects exceeding four million dollars in state capital appropriations dollars which are locally administered pursuant to sections 123.24 and 4115.51 of the Revised Code.

 (1) "Institution" means a state university, a state community college, and the northeastern Ohio universities college of medicine.

 (2) "Capital project" means a project exceeding four million dollars in state capital appropriations dollars which consists of construction, reconstruction, improvement, renovation, enlargement, or alteration, or other structural, mechanical, electrical, or telecommunication improvements, or the installation of heating, cooling, or ventilating plant or other equipment or material supplied therefore.

 (3) "Contract documents" means the standard conditions of contract for construction and the agreements for professional services for design associates and construction managers.

 Institutions of higher education, when administering capital facility projects under the authority of section 3345.51 of the Revised Code, shall comply with the following criteria:

 (1) The institution has been certified in accordance with section 123.24 of the Revised Code; and